 When students are too loud and the balls jump too high in the air, a warning (which can be turned off) appears across the screen telling students to settle down.

-Cons: Since the balls always jitter onscreen, they can be more distracting than helpful while you’re trying to teach.
-The novelty of seeing the balls tossing up and down might also wear off on students after a time.
+Since the balls always jitter on-screen, they can be more distracting than helpful while you’re trying to teach.
+The novelty of seeing the balls tossing up and down might also wear off for students after a while.

-How it works: Another free classroom noise monitor app is Too Noisy, which offers both a free browser tool and mobile apps for $4.
-Here, an arrow spins left and right on a dial, similar to a speed meter in a car.
+Another free classroom noise monitor app is Too Noisy, which offers both a free version and a $4 paid version.
+Here, an indicator swings left and right on a dial, similar to a car speedometer.